TrustPoint-Project/trustpoint/docs/source/quickstart_setup.rst

 2. **Run the Trustpoint and Postgres Containers** 🚀

-   Once the images are pull, you can start trustpoint and prostgres containers with following command:
+   Once the images are pulled, you can start trustpoint and prostgres containers with following command:

    .. code-block:: bash